charleskorb/azure-powershell/src/DesktopVirtualization/docs/Expand-AzWvdMsixImage.md

 This command returns Metadata of MSIX Package found in the given Image Path.

 ### Example 2: Expands specified Image Path as a positional parameter and retrieves Package metadata found in AppxManifest.xml.
-If package archtecture is not specified, it defaults to x64
+If package archtecture is not specified, it defaults to x64.
+If package architecture is specified to all, return all images in the virtual disk regardless architecture
 ```powershell
 Expand-AzWvdMsixImage ImagePathUri `
           -HostPoolName HostPoolName `